Pitt Printing: Frequently Asked Questions

-1. If you use Pitt Printing from the Computing Labs or Computer Kiosks, your identity is authenticated when you log in to the computer.
+1. If you use Pitt Printing from the Student Computing Labs or Computer Kiosks, your identity is authenticated when you log in to the computer.

-If you use Pitt Printing from locations other than the Computing Labs or Computer Kiosks, the service will require you to authenticate your identity before any job is printed.
+If you use Pitt Printing from locations other than the Student Computing Labs or Computer Kiosks, the service will require you to authenticate your identity before any job is printed.
 For a Pitt Printing job, you must provide your University Computing Account username and password when you send items to the print queue.

 Note: To prevent unauthorized access of your printing quota, it is important for you to log out from any publicly accessed computer or Computer Kiosk that was used to send Pitt print jobs.